sumukus/crowdFunding/README.md

 Install the metamask in your browser and create an account.
 Make sure to keep the passphrase safely so that we can use later on.
 You can download and configure metamask from [MetaMask](https://metamask.io/download/)

 ## Run the Application
-You can now run the application using the command:
+Now, you can run the application using the command:
 ```
 npm run dev
 ```
-Now open the browser and go to the address [localhost:3000](http://localhost:3000/)
+After this, open the browser and go to the address [localhost:3000](http://localhost:3000/).
+You should be able to see the interface of the application.
+Explore the application to know more about its features.